All-Hands-AI/OpenHands/evaluation/swe_bench/README.md

 Then only these tasks (rows whose `instance_id` is in the above list) will be evaluated.
 In this case, `eval_limit` option applies to tasks that are in the `selected_ids` list.

-After running the inference, you will obtain a `output.jsonl` (by default it will save to `evaluation/evaluation_outputs`).
+After running the inference, you will obtain a `output.jsonl` (by default it will be saved to `evaluation/evaluation_outputs`).

 ## View Result Summary